vodquang96/django-anymail/docs/esps/mailgun.rst

 If you want to receive email from Mailgun through Anymail's normalized :ref:`inbound <inbound>` handling, follow Mailgun's `Receiving, Storing and Fowarding Messages`_ guide to set up an inbound route that forwards to Anymail's inbound webhook.
-(You can configure routes using Mailgun's API, or simply using the "Routes" tab in your `Mailgun dashboard`_.)
+(You can configure routes using Mailgun's API, or simply using the `Mailgun routes dashboard`_.)

 The *action* for your route will be either: